daisyUniverse/Keebie/readme.md

 `loopDelay`
   Decides how often Keebie reads devices.
 Higher values lead to less responsive macros, lower values lead to higher CPU usage, setting this to 0 will eat a lot of CPU time.

+#### Layer syntax:

+Keebie interprets some special syntax listed below

+`layer:<layername>`
+  This will switch to the specified layer, when entering this into the `--add` shell you will be prompted to set up the layer.

+`<script type>:<script name>`
+  This will launch different types of scripts in `~/.config/keebie/scripts/`.
+  Script types are as follows
+   - `script` will launch the named script with `bash`.
+   - `py` will launch the named script with `python`.
+   - `py2` will launch the named script with `python2`.
+   - `py3` will launch the named script with `python3`.
+   - `exec` will execute the named file without an interpreter.